OCLC-Developer-Network/wms_users_2017/tutorial/tutorial-06.md

 # OCLC DEVCONNECT 2017 Demonstration Application
 ## Tutorial Part 6

-6. Model
+1. Model
-a.
-Identify resources you need to work with, what actions you need to perform on them
+	1. Identify resources you need to work with, what actions you need to perform on them
-b.
-Writing tests first – test driven development
+	2. Writing tests first – test driven development
-i.
-E.g. bibtest.php before bib.php
+		1. E.g. bibtest.php before bib.php
-ii.
-Assures that code is testable iii.
-Mocks – just download to X directory
+		2. Assures that code is testable
+		3. Mocks – just download to X directory
-c.
-Make a class for each resource, each action is a method
+	3. Make a class for each resource, each action is a method
-i.
-E.g. getTitle
+		1. E.g. getTitle
-d.
-Classes: bib, biberror
+	4. Classes: bib, biberror
-i.
-Static method find – why treating this like constructor? ii.
-Why avoiding overloading the constructor iii.
-All the HTTP stuff (slides)
+		1. Static method find – why treating this like constructor?
+		2. Why avoiding overloading the constructor
+		3. All the HTTP stuff (slides)
-e.
-Authentication
+	5. Authentication
-i.
-CCG / Access Token
+		1. CCG / Access Token